 Throughout the year, the University Career Center offers and co-sponsors programs with Rackham Graduate School.
 These career focused programs are open to any graduate student.
 For current program offerings check out your Handshake account through the University Career Center and Rackham Events Calendar.
 You can also request a program for your class or organization.

-Upcoming Winter 2022 semester programs (co-sponsored with the Rackham Graduate School) are listed below -- click on link for more information and to register:
+Upcoming Fall 2024 semester programs (co-sponsored with the Rackham Graduate School) are listed below -- click on link for more information and to register:

 Web Resources